How to Drive in Phoenix…

 Here’s what he cautions for:

-- You must first learn to pronounce the city name, it is: FEE-NICKS’.
-There are other names to learn such as Awatukee (Ah-wa-Too-Kee) but that will be included in the advanced course.
+- You must first learn to pronounce the city name, which is ‘FEE-NICKS’.
+There are other names to learn, such as Ahwatukee (Ah-wa-Too-Kee), but that will be in the advanced course.

 - The morning rush hour is from 5:00 am to noon.
 The evening rush hour is from noon to 7:00 pm.
 Friday’s rush hour starts on Thursday morning.